markusdregi/ghx/README.md

 # ghx
-GitHub application for Python Course
+GitHub application for Python Course.

+The plan is to make a client that can edit _GitHub_ issues.